AdobeDocs/analytics-platform.en/help/components/annotations/overview.md

 ---
 title: Annotations Overview
-description: How to use annotations in Analysis Workspace.
+description: Learn how to use annotations in Analysis Workspace.
 solution: Customer Journey Analytics
 feature: Components
 exl-id: a87f6968-27a5-4595-be4f-0a38e03b9398